Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

 5. **Are your Name Servers the default AWS ones?**
    - You may have changed your Name Servers to point to another service.
 Delete the current ones to revert back to the defaults.

+### Using a Second Level domain like (.co.uk or .com.fr)

+Use Recipe 3 for deployment, this is a known bug.

 ## After Successful Deployment

 ### You're in the "AWS Sandbox" and people don't receive "magic link" emails